ManfredGit/MTC_Labrat/README.md

-# labrat
+# Welcome to Labrat!

-This application was generated using JHipster 4.0.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.2](https://jhipster.github.io/documentation-archive/v4.0.2).
+Labrat is a Clinical Study platform that enables the management of health-related interventions that are targeted to evaluate health effects and outcomes for a specific control group of participants.
+The platform facilitates resource scheduling, participant and equipment management, as well as device data and telemetry storage configuration.

 ## Development
+Labrat uses a number of open source projects to work properly.
+The back-end application was generated using JHipster 4.0.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.2](https://jhipster.github.io/documentation-archive/v4.0.2).

 Before you can build this project, you must install and configure the following dependencies on your machine:
 1. [Node.js][]: We use Node to run a development web server and build the project.